acsone/odoo-bedrock/README.rst

 * Odoo mandatory external dependencies (wkhtmltopdf, lessc)

-Note **Odoo's python dependencies are not included**: you need to pip install Odoo's requirements.txt.
+Note **Odoo's python dependencies are not included**: you need to pip install Odoo's requirements.txt, or apt install them.
 This is not done in the base image as different projects may require different versions of these libraries.

 Other dependencies are also notably absent (graphviz, antiword, poppler-utils),